 You can always trust Essie to come out with the best new shades, and no polish gets Byrdie editors going like its Gel Couture line.
 It's the gel nail polish that requires no UV lamps to dry; you just apply like a regular polish and topcoat, and it literally lasts for two weeks.
 We could wear this just-launched shimmery nude shade Last Nightie every day.

 Kaitlyn discovered these stunning liquid shadows this fall and has not been able to quit them.
 As she wrote in a recent review, they "are basically lip gloss for your eyes.
 They can be applied atop another product to add shine, or they can be worn alone for a subtler and more shimmery look.
 I prefer the latter.
 All I do is swipe a little across each lid straight from the doe-foot applicator before blending it in with my ring finger.
 What starts out as a liquid quickly dries down to a powder consistency, which means it doesn't crease or move all that easily (even after a full evening of dinner and drinks—I tested it).
 The final result can only be described as shimmery perfection."

 Erin and Faith both named this 2018 launch as their favorite drugstore foundation of the year.
-As Erin wrote in a review, "The doe-foot applicator is brilliant and raises the bar where product design is concerned.
-Second, there's an ample amount of SPF in the formula; it fits my day-to-day craving for buildable, medium to full coverage with a featherlight feel. … I liked that the finish wasn't too matte or too dewy. … I never thought I'd say this, but I may have found my new favorite foundation.
-And yes, it's less than $15."
+As Erin wrote in her desk makeup routine, "The doe-foot applicator is brilliant and raises the bar where product design is concerned.
+Second, there's an ample amount of SPF in the formula; it fits my day-to-day craving for buildable, medium to full coverage with a featherlight feel. … I liked that the finish wasn't too matte or too dewy. … I never thought I'd say this, but I may have found my new favorite foundation."

 Faith and I both are new fans of this budget-friendly toning shampoo, which is sulfate-free, pleasant-smelling, and leaves blonde hair noticeably brighter and shinier—aka everything you could want in a purple shampoo for just $8.